danielyxie/bitburner/markdown/bitburner.ns.gettotalscriptexpgain.md

 ## NS.getTotalScriptExpGain() method

-Get the exp gain of all script.
+Get the exp gain of all scripts.

 <b>Signature:</b>